mbucchia/OpenXR-Toolkit/index.md

 For future plans, see the [Roadmap](roadmap).

+> ⚠️ **Warning:** if you are using the previous NIS Scaler or Hand-To-Controller layer before, please uninstall them now.

 ## Installation

 Video tutorial by [PIE IN THE SKY TOURS](https://www.youtube.com/c/pieintheskytours):

 <iframe width="560" height="315" src="https://www.youtube.com/embed/QelydCFe0aQ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-#### ⚠️ if you are using the previous NIS Scaler or Hand-To-Controller layer before, please uninstall them now.

 ### 1. Run the `OpenXR-Toolkit.msi` program.

 ![Installer file](site/installer-file.png)

-NOTE: _You may be warned that Windows protected your PC because this software is not signed yet.
-We are working on signing the software through a reputable organization and in the the meantime you can proceed with the following steps_.
+> 📝 **Note:** You may be warned that Windows protected your PC because this software is not signed yet.
+We are working on signing the software through a reputable organization and in the the meantime you can proceed with the following steps.

 <details>
   <summary>Proceed through the "Windows protected your PC" warning...</summary>